anishasthana/odh-hybrid-data-workshop/doc/for-attendees.md

 4. Notebooks contain *cells*.
 Run each cell in your notebook by clicking on the `>| Run` button or hitting `Shift+Enter` for each cell, starting with the first.
 When a cell is actively running, it will have `[*]` on the side.
 Some cells will take time to run.
 Once done, it will have a number, such as `[1]`.
 You can go through the entire notebook until all cells are run.

 5. The `/source/Notebooks/` folder contains two other notebooks called `Kafka Consumer` and `Kafka Producer`.
-Open both of them and start running cells in each one.
+Open both of them and change <PROJECT_NAME> to the name of your rpoject in the OpenShift Console.
+Then you can start running the cells in both of them.
+Leave the cells running.

 6. Once you have started running the Kafka notebooks, go back to the OpenShift console.
 Under `Networking -> Routes`, find the route named `Grafana` and click on it.